-How to Animate AI Art (Tools and Techniques)
+How to Animate AI Art: Tools and Techniques (2026)

 A static AI image is impressive.
-That same image with subtle motion (hair swaying, clouds drifting, a camera slowly pushing in) stops people mid-scroll.
-Learning how to animate AI art has gone from a niche experiment to a practical creative skill, thanks to image-to-video tools that have matured dramatically through 2025 and into 2026.
+That same image with subtle motion, hair swaying, clouds drifting, a camera slowly pushing in, stops people mid-scroll.
+Animating AI art has gone from a niche experiment to a practical creative skill, thanks to image-to-video tools that have gotten much better through 2025 and into 2026.

-The process is straightforward: generate an image with a tool like Midjourney, DALL-E, or Leonardo AI, then feed it into an animation platform that adds motion.
+The process is straightforward: generate an image with a tool like Midjourney, ChatGPT image generation, or Leonardo AI, then feed it into an animation platform that adds motion.
 No frame-by-frame animation skills required.
 The AI interprets the image and generates movement that looks natural.

 Here are the tools, techniques, and workflows that produce the best results.